LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Basically memory that you allocate all at once and then never free.
 Most people take this as a rule to never use dynamic allocation at all which is partly correct.
 It is forbidden to use dynamic memory at run time, but at initialization it is used to set a bound.
-An example could be parsing a config file that determines how much memory would be needed.
+This is because you can't assume the HEAP contains infinite memory, and An example could be parsing a config file that determines how much memory would be needed.
 By avAoiding dynamic memory at run time it avoids
 ```